Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals: Background

-Lewis H. Morgan was born in 1818 on a farm near Aurora, New York.
-He studied classics at Cayuga Academy and then at Union College (1838–40) before returning to Aurora to read law.
-Alongside his legal training he developed wide interests in classics, natural history, geology, and social reform, and delivered public lectures on subjects ranging from temperance to ancient Greece.
+Lewis H. Morgan (1818–1881) was born on a farm near Aurora, New York.
+He studied classics at Cayuga Academy and then at Union College from 1838 to 1840 before returning to Aurora to read law.
+Alongside his legal training he developed interests in classics, natural history, geology, and social reform, and delivered public lectures on subjects including temperance and ancient Greece.
 He was admitted to the New York bar in 1842.

-At 25, Morgan wrote "Mind or Instinct", one of his earliest published works.
-Conceived as an effort to show that animals adjust to their environments through thought rather than mere instinct, the essay drew on Buffon's Natural History, farmers' almanacs, and neighbors' anecdotes to assemble examples of animals exhibiting memory, judgment, and deliberation.
+Morgan wrote "Mind or Instinct" when he was 25.
+Carl Resek describes the essay as an attempt to show that animals adjust to their environments through thought rather than instinct alone.
+Morgan drew on Buffon's Natural History, farmers' almanacs, and neighbors' anecdotes to assemble examples of animals exhibiting memory, judgment, and deliberation.

 Signed "Aquarius.
-October 1843", it was published in two parts in the November and December 1843 issues of The Knickerbocker, a New York literary magazine.
+October 1843", the essay was published in two parts in the November and December 1843 issues of The Knickerbocker, a New York literary magazine.